raspy135/Qun-mk2/README.md

 ![tune1](./manual_images/tune1.png)

-While you are pressing B[1-8] button, three tiles indidates sub-step position you are editing.
+While you are pressing B[1-8] button, three tiles indicates sub-step position you are editing.
 The number above tiles means the index of the voice.
 2 and more voice index works with Quad voice mode.
 For example, the following picture means you are editing 2nd position of the sub-step, and 2nd voice.

 ![tune1](./manual_images/tune2_crop.png)